Opentrons/opentrons/CONTRIBUTING.md

 12. Run QA on this release.
 If issues are found, create prs targeted on the release branch.
 To create new alpha releases, repeat steps 4-11.
 13. Once QA is a pass, bump to your target version with `make bump` (see below again)
 14. Tag the release: `git tag -a v${version} -m 'chore(release): ${version}'` and `git push origin v${version}`
 15. Do a NORMAL MERGE into `master`.
 Do NOT squash or rebase.
+This should be done from your local command line: `git checkout master`, `git merge release_${version}`, `git push origin master`.
+This will succeed as long as the release PR is reviewed and status checks have passed.
-16. Do a NORMAL MERGE of `master` into `edge`.
+16. Open a pr of `master` into `edge`.
+Give the PR a name like `chore(release): Merge changes from ${version} into edge`.
+Once it passes, on the command line merge it into `edge`: `git checkout edge`, `git pull`, `git merge master`.
+Use the pr title for the merge commit title.
+You can then `git push origin edge`, which will succeed as long as the pr is approved and status checks pass.

 ### Releasing Robot Software Stack Hotfixes